-The component unit of the government reports the following major governmental fund:
+The discretely presented component unit School Board of the government reports the following governmental funds:

-School Operating Fund - This fund is the primary operating fund of the School Board and accounts and reports for all revenues and expenditures applicable to the general operations of the public school system.
+Major Fund - School Operating Fund - This fund is the primary operating fund of the School Board and accounts and reports for all revenues and expenditures applicable to the general operations of the public school system.
 Revenues are derived primarily from charges for services, appropriations from the County of Patrick, and state and federal grants.
 The School Operating Fund is considered a major fund of the School Board for financial reporting purposes.